mattrarick/mr_tech_speak/README.md

 # mr_tech_speak
-html and css for a tech blog
+html and css files for a tech blog
-The files for this emerging technology were part of my final project for my web develpoment course at CGCC Spring 2021.
+The files for this emerging technology blog were part of my final project for my web develpoment course at CGCC Spring 2021.
 The project required only HTML and CSS files with working internal and external navigation.
 The content was created for another technology course which required weekly articles on emerging technologies.
 The original articles had several citations each, and my intent was to reproduce them entirely for the website.